cycle/docs/advanced/collections.md

 }
 ```

-The collection properly will be set automatically on the selection:
+The collection property will be set automatically on the selection:

 ```php
 $users = $orm->getRepository(User::class)